Mitch Garver Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.91 team ERA ranks seventh among all MLB pitching staffs.
+- The Twins' 3.93 team ERA ranks seventh across all league pitching staffs.

-- Twins pitchers combine to allow 153 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Twins pitchers combine to rank 16th in baseball in home runs surrendered (155 total, 1.2 per game).

-- His most recent time out was on Wednesday, Aug.
-2 against the St. Louis Cardinals, when the right-hander tossed four innings, surrendering seven earned runs while giving up nine hits.
+- In his most recent time out on Wednesday against the Milwaukee Brewers, the right-hander tossed five innings, allowing two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.